 Student Learning Outcomes

-UW-Platteville graduates who complete a baccalaureate degree in Geography will be able to:
+UW-Platteville graduates who complete the Environmental Science and Conservation major should be able to:

 - understand, define, and explain how geographic inquiry examines human and environmental systems from local to global scales;

 - apply the concepts of space, place, and region to explain patterns of culture, politics, and economies;